aces4all00/BlindSysAdmin.Helper/Docs/blind-sysadmin.markdown

 - Groom myself
 - Safely walk from place to place

-...among other things.
-However, under the right circumstances, I can see enough to read, write, and use a computer or mobile device.
-Based on the incorrect assumption that being blind means not seeing anything I am a sighted person that is mearly visually impaired.
+&mdash;among other things.
+However, under the right circumstances, I can see enough to read, write, and use a computer (or mobile device).
+Based on the incorrect assumption that being blind means not seeing anything I am a sighted person that is merely visually impaired.
 In reality, I am a partially (/minimally) sighted blind person.

 ## What does all this mean for being a SysAdmin?

 Not much, really.
 My mind still works, and I have a substantial amount of knowledge and experience to draw on as I continue to do the work I enjoy so much.

-- I have always preferred using shell command and scripting over GUI alternatives so losing the ability to track the mouse pointer accross the screen has little impact
+- I have always preferred using shell commands and scripting over GUI alternatives so losing the ability to track the mouse pointer across the screen has little impact

-- When it comes to reading and writing documents (email, reports, articles, etc.) in formats I cannot easily see I use screen magnification tool like (Windows) Magnifier and (Windows, MacOS) ZoomText and screen readers like, (Windows) Nararrator, (Windows) NVDA, (Windows) JAWS, (MacOS) VoiceOver, and (Linux) Orca, among others
+- When it comes to reading and writing documents (email, reports, articles, etc.) in formats I cannot easily see I use screen magnification tool like (Windows) Magnifier and (Windows, MacOS) ZoomText and screen readers like, (Windows) Narrator, (Windows) NVDA, (Windows) JAWS, (MacOS) VoiceOver, and (Linux) Orca, among others

 - I can even write documents using Voice To Text (VTT) tools built into later versions of Android OS and IOS to write core parts of documents and edit them on a computer when necessary.
 (VTT on mobile device operating systems seems to work much better than what is available on desktop operating systems)

-- Because I usuall have enough control over how text is presented in shells and code writing tools I rarely need to use additional tools to use them...this means I can normally write scripts and use command line tools without having to rely on screen zoom and reader tools...which is most of how I have always dome my job
+- Because I usually have enough control over how text is presented in shells and code writing tools I rarely need to use additional tools to use them...this means I can normally write scripts and use command line tools without having to rely on screen zoom and reader tools...which is most of how I have always dome my job

 Like I said, becoming blind has had little effect on my ability to be a good systems administrator.
 Some of the techniques and tools I use to do my work may have chance, but I am at least as good at what I do as I have always been.